Find examples of Wellington Plus activities that can complement your studies, interests and career goals.

 You can see the full list of approved activities on CareerHub, but here are some examples to get you started.

-If you want to do an activity that’s not on the list, contact the Victoria Plus team.
+If you want to do an activity that’s not on the list, contact the Wellington Plus team.

 Victoria University of Wellington’s campuses are teeming with opportunities to help out, lead and learn new skills.
 Get involved at the University.